How to Remove Scratches from Stainless Steel: A Step-by-Step Guide

 How can I maintain the shine of my stainless steel after scratch removal?

-Yes, if you regularly apply a stainless steel polish or a mixture of vinegar and olive oil, it can help maintain the shine and protect the surface from future scratches.
+Regularly applying a stainless steel polish or a blend of vinegar and olive oil can help keep your stainless steel shiny and shield it from future scratches.

 What should I do if the scratches are still visible after trying the removal techniques?

-No—consider consulting a professional or using specialized stainless steel repair kits that can address more severe scratches effectively.
+Consulting a professional or using specialized stainless steel repair kits can effectively tackle more severe scratches.

 Can I use the same techniques on different types of stainless steel finishes?